humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowClient.md

 `Promise`\<`string`\>

-Return the address of the escrow created.
+Returns the address of the escrow created.

 **Code example**